 - Request any additional information to be submitted to firstname.lastname@example.org over the next two business days.

-- After two business days, the dispute team will inform the host and guest of their resolution and process any associated payment*
+- Pending the conclusion of our review, the Disputes team will inform the host and guest of their resolution and process any associated payment*

-Hosts should always ensure that you and your guest have the proper insurance in place for the activity being booked, particularly for larger events and productions.
-In addition, Peerspace provides host insurance for liability claims up to $1,000,000 brought against them by guests.
-The Peerspace Concierge team can help guests obtain short-term event insurance for their booking when required by a host.
+Hosts and guests should always ensure that they have the proper insurance in place for the activity being booked (this is a requirement for using Peerspace).
+In addition, Peerspace provides hosts liability insurance for claims up to $1,000,000 brought against them by guests.
+The Peerspace Customer Experience team can help guests obtain short-term event insurance for their booking when required by a host.

 Hosts can also require a day-of security/damage deposit in the form of a check or credit card authorization that the guest would provide in person at the start of the booking.
 Provided there are no damages to the space, this deposit would be returned to them at the end of the booking.
 Hosts wishing to require this type of deposit must clearly state so in their listing's Host Rules, including the required deposit amount.